 This tab provides space for participants to describe or explain specified entries in other tabs (as noted in the instructions for the columns in those tabs).
 Examples include the materiality method applied to exclude entities in Schedule 1; adjustments for intra group debt, description of permitted practices; scalars proposed / supporting information for jurisdiction without a prescribed scalar; and adjustments to available capital or capital calculations that are included in the “other adjustment” column in the Inventory Tab.
 Sample items are included in the Tab.
 Other information that the filer believes is relevant to development of a final GCC template should be added freeform in this tab.

-The tab also includes a listing of all Schedule BA affiliates along with the following information:
+The tab also includes a listing of all Schedule A and Schedule BA affiliates along with the following information:

 Parent identifier (if available) this is the same information as is included in Schedule 1 (Sch.
 1B, Col 3) as would be entered for non-Schedule BA affiliates